1be0nly/recyclops/README.md

 ## Deploy Server to GCP

-Documentation on deploying to Google Cloud Platform, check this [gcp-deploy].
+Documentation on deploying to Google Cloud Platform, check this [deploy-gcp].

 ## Future Update